 Career Technical Education

-Purpose: To support CTE administrators and promote high quality CTE programs that prepare Pre-K through adult students for successful transition to careers and post-secondary education through: legislation, advocacy, professional development, communication, and collaboration.
+Purpose: The purpose of the ACSA Career Technical Education Council is to support administration and ensure relevant high quality CTE programs that prepare PreK-adult students for successful transition to careers and post-secondary education through: core integrated curriculum, legislation, advocacy, professional development, communication and collaboration.

 Staff Liaison: Naj Alikhan, ACSA Communications

 Subject Matter Expert: Serette Kaminski, ACSA Governmental Relations

 Purpose: To build and maintain a vibrant network of classified educational leaders who share a commitment to excellence in the service and support of all California students and are valued members of their leadership team.
 To develop and enhance professional growth opportunities for classified educational leaders, promote the benefits of ACSA membership, encourage participation and involvement in all levels of ACSA.

 Staff Liaison: Janaye Field, ACSA Educational Services Department

 Subject Matter Expert: Janaye Field, ACSA Educational Services Department

 Subject Matter Expert: Elaine Cervantez, ACSA Educational Services Department